rutvij-patil24/DSA-Java/README.md

 ## Data Structures and Algorithms in Java

 Welcome to the Data Structures and Algorithms in Java repository!
 This repository contains code examples for fundamental data structures and algorithms implemented in Java.
-The purpose of this repository is to help you understand basic Java concepts and how to apply them to various sorting algorithms, data structures, and threading concepts.
+The purpose of this repository is to help you understand basic Java concepts and how to apply them to various sorting algorithms and data structures.

 ## Table of Contents

 ### Java Basics
 - OOP (Object-Oriented Programming)
 - Classes and Interfaces
+- ENUM
+- Access Modifiers
+- HashMap and HashSet
+- ArrayList
 - Collection APIs
 - Threading in Java

 ### Sorting Algorithms